weswigham/metalsmith-metallic/Readme.md

 # metalsmith-excerpt

-  A Metalsmith plugin to add an excerpt from files.
+  A Metalsmith plugin to add an excerpt to files.

 ## Installation